Things to do on Koh Tao

 Sairee Beach

-The largest and most popular of the Koh Tao beaches is Sairee Beach, just north of the pier where the ferries arrives.
-It’s where you’ll find a lot of the accommodation, as well as bars and restaurants along much the strip.
+The largest and most popular of the Koh Tao beaches is Sairee Beach, just north of the pier where the ferries arrive.
+It’s where you’ll find a lot of the accommodation, as well as bars and restaurants along much of the strip.

-As far as swimming, it’s certainly possible and you’ll see people getting in the water to cool off at various points along the two kilometre strip.
-But it’s not the nicest swimming beach on Koh Tao.
+As far as swimming, it’s certainly possible and you’ll see people getting in the water to cool off at various points along the two-kilometre strip.
+But it’s not the nicest swimming beach in Koh Tao.

 Sairee Beach, Koh Tao